yjdeleon/yjdeleon.github.io/_posts/2017-09-10-fenty-review.markdown

 <p>I didn't do much except sit on the couch, reply to emails, write most of this blog post, watch some TV and clean the apartment.
 It defiantly held up again and did not get oily on me. </p>

 <p>Overall, I like this foundation.
 If you have dry skin, you might want to skip this one.
 My face is on the oily side but since I had hormonal acne issues this past week, I used products to dry out my spots.
-That lead to me having that patchiness so I probably won't be using this when my face is healing from PMS acne.
+That led to me having that patchiness so I probably won't be using this when my face is healing from PMS acne.
 It does oxidize so be mindful of that when picking up your shade.
 I suggest you get matched at Sephora, have an employee apply it on and run outside real quick, snap a photo or if you carry a mirror in your bag, even better.
 You'll be able to tell if you have a good match then since the lighting at some stores can be terrible. </p>

 <p>I was hoping this would be as good as my favorites like Make Up For Ever Ultra HD or Clio Kill Cover foundation that I can use no matter how good or bad my skin is.
 But it still is a very nice finish.
 I can't believe how well it kept my skin from being an oily mess.
 I will be reaching for this when my face isn't acting up. </p>